Beyond Binary Out-of-Distribution Detection: Characterizing Distributional Shifts with Multi-Statistic Diffusion Trajectories: CONCLUSION

-We presented DISC: diffusion-based statistical characterization.
-DISC draws motivation from the observation that scalar detectors collapse heterogeneous shifts.
-As an alternative, DISC thus extracts complementary signals from diffusion trajectories to separate OOD families that classic scores tend to conflate.
-Across image and tabular benchmark corroboration, DISC yields consistent gains in standard ID–vs–OOD detection and, crucially, is able to classify \emph{which} OOD family a sample belongs to.
-Overall, our work thus challenges the prevailing paradigms of OOD detection, which we demonstrate is fundamentally limited both empirically and theoretically.
+Overall, our work challenges the prevailing paradigms of OOD detection, which we demonstrate is fundamentally limited both empirically and theoretically.
 We hope that our work inspires a move beyond the simple ID–vs–OOD setting toward richer open-world evaluations and enable systems that reason about the \emph{nature} of novelty.